 Thus Luhmann positioned himself at the very end of an unsuccessful 2,000-year search for “essence.”
 From now on, contingency had to be understood as the very center of being.
 (45-46).

-Of course, systems theory is not a religion or philosophy of unity, but a theory of difference.
+Of course, systems theory is not a religion or philosophy of unity, but a theory of difference, or differentiation.
 It is not an ontology because any being or Being is subject to a further re-entry of the initial system/environment distinction.
-There are no non-contingent absolutes–no ground of all being.
+There are no non-contingent absolutes–no “ground of all being.”

 Anytime we posit a God or end point to distinctions, we are engaging in self-deception.
 God has to be contingent–a something that could be something else.
 God’s can always be negated.